Help ensure you implement something that actually gets used and provides value quickly

 Know your stakeholders and get them involved

-Do a review of all the people who will touch or be touched by the system you are implementing.
+Do a review of all the people who will touch or be touched by the project platform you are implementing.
 You may have already done this during the software selection process, however, do it again.
 Identify these people, understand their expectations, and consider their needs when configuring the software you are implementing.
-Involve representatives from the different internal and external players that will interact with the tools in the planning and configuration meetings.
+Involve representatives from the different internal and external groups that will interact with the tools in the planning and configuration meetings.
 Their involvement will enlist them as cheerleaders to help propel your solution forward.

 Plan your communications

 Don’t just notify people when you are ready to train them.
-Set a plan in place to communicate to both the internal and external stakeholders during each stage of the implementation.
+Put a plan in place to communicate to both the internal and external stakeholders during each stage of the implementation.
 Explain early what problems you intend on solving with the new software, and make sure to communicate how the solution you are implementing addresses those challenges.
 Introductory webinars to the key group(s) can help them gain familiarity with tools in advance of detailed training sessions.

 Review it, learn from it

-These are common Project Management principles, and if effectively used for software implementation and roll out, will result in a smooth transition to an effective Project Management tool that will be successfully adopted and used.
+These are common project management principles, and if effectively used for software implementation and roll out, will result in a smooth transition to an effective project management tool that will be successfully adopted and used.